The Liberty Bell (band): History

 With Tanner now in the fold, they went into the recording studio and in a cluster of several sessions, they recorded all of the output that would be featured on their 1967 Cee-Bee releases.
 Their debut single, taken from these sessions in McAllen, Texas, was a cover of the Yardbirds' "Nazz Are Blue" b/w Willie Dixon's "Big Boss Man" and was released in May.
 Their next two 1967 releases were "That's How it Will Be" b/w "For What You Lack" which appeared in July, followed by "Something for Me" b/w "Al's Blues" released in October.
 The band also cut an acetate of "I Can See" taken from these same sessions.

 In early 1968 Ronnie Tanner left the group to fight in Vietnam and was replaced by Chris Gerniottis, formerly in the Zakary Thaks, who brought along several songs with him which displayed lyrics of a more contemplative nature which aptly suited their increasing forays into psychedelia.
 They signed with Back Beat Records and released "Thoughts and Visions" b/w "Look for Tomorrow" in August 1968.
 They continued their mixture of garage and psychedelic, however they released a soul-style number, "Naw Naw Naw" in late 1968 on which only Gemiottis participated accompanied by session musicians.
 The Liberty Bell broke up in 1969 when Gerniottis returned to the Zakary Thaks.

 In more recent years the Liberty Bell's work has come to the attention of garage rock and psychedelic collectors and enthusiasts.
-Two of their songs appear on volumes 5 and 7 of Sundazed Records' acclaimed Garage Beat '66 series.
+Two of their songs appear on volumes 5 and 7 of Sundazed Music' acclaimed Garage Beat '66 series.
 In 2014 their complete recordings were re-issued on the Thoughts & Visions 1967-1969 anthology.